reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

 You can also install different versions of Cantara at the same time and even install Cantara as a classical package and a snap together.
 Check the [Snap Documentation](https://snapcraft.io/docs/parallel-installs) for further details.
 {{% /notice %}}

+### Flatpak/Flathub

+Cantara has been packaged as a Flatpak as well and can be installed and updated from [flathub.org](https://flathub.org/apps/details/app.cantara.Cantara).
+This requires an installed flatpak on your operation system.
+Some distribution like Fedora have this already out of the box, in other distributions like Arch Linux, you need to install it manually.

+Installing a flatpak from flathub can be done via a graphical software management tool, for example Gnome Software or KDE Discover, or via the command line:

+	flatpak install app.cantara.Cantara

+Depending on the flats you have already installed, flatpak might download several houndreds of megabytes for the required KDE/Qt-runtimes.
+That being said, although the actual Cantara flat is less then 4 MB installing Cantara via flatpak is for sure not the most disk space friendly way.

 ### Generic Installation of Binaries

 Download the Zip-File from the Github Repository, extract it and run `make install`: